insin/nwb/README.md

     Serve a React app for development.

     Arguments:
       entry          entry point for the app

     Options:
-      --auto-install  auto install missing npm dependencies
+      --install      automatically install missing npm dependencies
-      --fallback      serve the index page from any path --host          hostname to bind the dev server to [default: localhost] --info          show webpack module info
-      --mount-id      id for the <div> the app will render into [default: app] --port          port to run the dev server on [default: 3000] --reload        auto reload the page if hot reloading fails --title         contents for <title> [default: React App]
+      --host         hostname to bind the dev server to [default: localhost] --mount-id     id for the <div> the app will render into [default: app] --no-fallback  disable serving of the index page from any path --port         port to run the dev server on [default: 3000] --reload       auto reload the page if hot reloading fails --title        contents for <title> [default: React App]

   react build <entry> [dist_dir] [options]
     Create a static build for a React app.